-Technically, requeening is what you will do when you recognize that the queen has been lost and you introduce a new queen.
-That's a pretty reactive form of requeening, but requeening it is.
+Technically, requeening is what you will do when you recognize the queen has been lost and introduce a new queen.
+That’s a reactive form of requeening, but requeening it is.

 Of course, requeening has a victim.
 A queen that was initially productive for quite some has to be taken from the hive.
 But where does she go?

-Well, keeping in mind that she is being removed for a reason (see above), you won't want to place her in a new hive.
-That's just moving the problem from one hive to another.
+Well, keeping in mind she is being removed for a reason (see above), you won’t want to place her in a new hive.
+That’s just moving the problem from one hive to another.

-There's really only one (sad) fate awaiting her.
-We'll leave it to your imagination how she meets that fate.
+There’s only one (sad) fate awaiting her.
+We’ll leave it to your imagination how she meets that fate.

 Yes, it’s a cruel world sometimes.

 Introducing a New Queen

 When you plan to requeen, make sure you have the new queen on hand first.
-Chances are you will receive that queen in a queen cage.
+Chances are you receive that queen in a queen cage.
 The act of introducing a new queen has many of the characteristics associated with installing a package of bees.

-You are placing a new queen in an existing colony and it's important the bees have a while to get used to her.
-For this reason, the familiar cage-and-candy approach is often used.
+You are placing a new queen in an existing colony and it’s important the bees have a while to get used to her.
+The familiar cage-and-candy approach is often used.